All information current as of 12/6/2019

-A. There will be changes to current practices during the renovation.
+A. Lilly Library services are suspended until March 2, 2020.
+After services resume March 2, there will be changes to current practices during the remainder of the renovation.
 The Lilly Library public services staff will make many frequently used materials accessible upon request in a secure reading room at the Herman B Wells Library.
 Limited space will require that researchers make an appointment, as well as to request access to materials in advance.
 Lilly Library staff are familiar with the needs of researchers and faculty and are developing processes to ensure the highest level of access.
 However, secure storage arrangements will mean that not all materials will be accessible during the renovation.

 All faculty are invited to alert the library of any materials that may be desired for access during the renovation by sending an email to email@example.com.
 All possible accommodation will be made.